Krav Maga for Law Enforcement

 The Krav Maga system has received international recognition and highly practical defensive tactics system ideally suited for law enforcement.
 We have trained over 500 agencies in the United States.

-Krav Maga is particularly relevant to modern-day law enforcement because most agencies cannot afford the luxury of prolonged training courses for their personnel.
+Krav Maga for modern-day law enforcement can be particularly useful because most agencies cannot afford the luxury of prolonged training courses for their personnel.
 Krav Maga is quick, effective and both easily learned and retained.

 Krav Maga emerged in an environment where extreme violence, mostly of a political nature, was common.
 It has had ample opportunity to be tested and improved under real-life conditions.
 No defensive tactics system in the world is more street and battle-tested than Krav Maga.

-According to law enforcement instructors who have undergone Krav Maga training, the most important and striking characteristics of the system are:
+According to Krav Maga-trained law enforcement instructors, the most important and striking characteristics of the system are:

 Retention of training